jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Note to the reader

 I used many images and videos throughout the book.
 They help explain ideas, so why not.
 I especially did so, to showcase how life-changing the internet is.
-Today, millions of regular people are communicating views, opinions, and information with no middlemen to control their messages.
+Today, millions of regular people are communicating views, opinions, and information with no middlemen in government or business to control their messages.
 Not since the printing-press has information empowered ordinary people so much.
 While I very much want to help creators and their audiences realize how historic their work is, of course, all credit for the media goes to them.

 Also, I use Star Wars, Star Trek, Harry Potter, Civilization, and other popular stories and computer games.
 If you're not a fan, don't worry too much.
 If we were in Ancient Greece, I'd use Greek Mythology.
 If we were in Victorian Britain, I'd use Shakespeare.
-Using familiar stories is a more natural way to explain philosophy, politics, and in general to relate to one another.
+Using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 Of course, all due credit goes to the media's owners.

 # Introduction